 As recognized by the american academy of pediatrics

-PROJECT PLAY SUMMIT: Leaders explore how to Reintroduce Free Play
+PROJECT PLAY SUMMIT: Youth panelist and leaders explore how to Reintroduce Free Play, react to question, "can large orgs drive de-organization?"

 “I would take a crayon and draw a line on the wall, then take my dad’s tube socks and roll them up, and start shooting on the wall.
 I’d be dunking on the wall.
 And my mom would see it and absolutely just lose her mind.
 This is the type of things kids used to do, or at least I used to do, anyway.”